Robert Illes: Television

 After Joe and Sons went off the air, Bob and Jim travels as TV writers took them to programs as varied as The Love Boat, Steve Allen's Laughback, Steve Allen's 3rd Annual Miss Las Vegas Show Girl Pageant, Phyllis Diller's 102nd Birthday Party, (Dick) Van Dyke and Company (reunited with Bob Einstein and Steve Martin, and for which they received their second Emmy nomination), One Day at a Time, the classic Fernwood 2Night, starring Martin Mull and Fred Willard, renamed America 2Night (for which they received an Emmy nomination for Best Writing), What's Happening!!, The Captain and Tennille Show (where they were often on camera as comedy performers), and The Carol Burnett Show.

 The Carol Burnett Show, which in its 11th season featured guest stars Rock Hudson, The Jackson Five, James Stewart, Steve Martin, Bernadette Peters, and Betty White, among others, earned Robert and James their second writing Emmy.

 After Carol pulled the plug on her own show, Bob and Jim went on to write for the Mary Tyler Moore "sit-var" which starred among others David Letterman and Michael Keaton, Dick Clark's Live Wednesday, Dick Clark's Good Ol' Days, A New Kind of Family starring Eileen Brennan with a teenaged Rob Lowe and a 9 year old Janet Jackson, Flo – a spin-off of Alice starring Polly Holiday, Private Benjamin and a five-year run producing and executive producing Silver Spoons starring Ricky Schroder on NBC.

 Silver Spoons also featured young Jason Bateman as Ricky's rival Derek, and John Houseman as Grandfather Stratton.
 Gary Coleman and Pearl Bailey also made a memorable guest appearance.
 Bob and Jim brought over Frank "Happy Kyne" deVol of Fernwood 2Night fame to guest star in a special episode.

-After Silver Spoons, Illes and Stein went on to write and produce The Motown Revue starring Smokey Robinson which was a memorable summer series featuring such well-known guests as Stevie Wonder, the Four Tops, Diana Ross, Mary Wells, Martha Reeves, Boy George, Dean Martin, Linda Ronstadt, Rick Nelson and many others.
-In the cast of regular performers were Damita Jo Freeman (Soul Train), Arsenio Hall (the one and only) and Khandi Alexander (CSI:Miami and Treme).
+After Silver Spoons, Illes and Stein went on to write and produce The Motown Revue starring Smokey Robinson which was a summer series featuring guests as Stevie Wonder, the Four Tops, Diana Ross, Mary Wells, Martha Reeves, Boy George, Dean Martin, Linda Ronstadt, Rick Nelson and many others.
+In the cast of regular performers were Damita Jo Freeman, Arsenio Hall and Khandi Alexander.

 Illes and Stein continued to write and produce pilots into the late 80's, including a Jim Nabors project called Sylvan in Paradise, and an animated pilot starring the voices of Stan Freberg, Rose Marie, Pat Paulsen, Jayne Meadows and Harry Shearer, The Jackie Bison Show.

 Another short lived series upon which they were creative consultants was a CBS project for Monty Python's Eric Idle, Nearly Departed, and executive produced Amen starring Sherman Hemsley.